 The planning process at Owston Park Primary begins with the national curriculum and our curriculum drivers, to ensure that the topics we teach include the powerful knowledge - the best that has been thought, said and done - and are enhanced by our locality and our own unique heritage.
 From these, subject leaders alongside class teachers have worked together to develop knowledge organisers, which ensure that the key, powerful knowledge is being taught rather than just 'doing' a subject.
 The knowledge organisers are then considered alongside the skills progressions and conceptual knowledge maps to create a series of coherently sequenced lessons to map out the learning journey for each topic.
-For Geography, the subject leader has created questions to focus the learning and ensure that the children are developing a good understanding of the world around them.
+For French, the subject leader has created a bespoke curriculum which ensures progression across Key Stage 2, and focuses on depth as opposed to breadth.

 Our assessment system is based on low-stakes quizzing.
 Low-stakes quizzing is a regular part of our practice across the curriculum so children are familiar with the format, and are happy to have a go.
 Teachers build regular retrieval practice into each and every lesson in different forms, and use assessment for learning to deliver instruction tailored to the identified need.
 Children's learning journey throughout a topic culminates in an end piece.
 This is an opportunity for children to showcase their learning.
 This may then be used as part of the topic landing, e.g. by showcasing their end piece to parents.